wodby/docker4drupal/docs/index.md

 3. Run containers: `docker-compose up -d`
 4. Wait a few seconds for containers initialization
 5. That's it!
 Proceed with Drupal installation at [http://drupal.docker.localhost:8000](http://drupal.docker.localhost:8000).
 Default database user, password and database name are all `drupal`, database host is `mariadb`
+6. You can see status of your containers and their logs via portainer: [http://portainer.drupal.docker.localhost:8000](http://portainer.drupal.docker.localhost:8000)

 ### 2. Mount my Drupal Codebase